Redo of Healer: Characters

 A divine beast who soon becomes one of Keyarga's party members.
-She can change between a kitsune and a human.
+She can change form between a kitsune and a human.
 Keyaru received Guren's egg from Miru in the Kokuyoku village.
-Guren showed signs of hatching after absorbing mana of Freia, Ellen, Setsuna, Eve who were in the vicinity.
+Guren showed signs of hatching after absorbing the mana of Freia, Ellen, Setsuna, and Eve, who were in the vicinity.
 Her qualities not only surpass Heroes, but even the Demon King Candidate Eve.

 Media

 Light novels

 The series was first published online in December 2016 on the user-generated novel publishing website Shōsetsuka ni Narō by Rui Tsukiyo.
 It was later acquired by Kadokawa Shoten, who published the first volume as a light novel under their Kadokawa Sneaker Bunko imprint in July 2017.

 On January 23, 2021, Tsukiyo tweeted in English, claiming that one overseas publisher refused to publish the series in English.
 They said that the situation may change if overseas publishers received enough requests.
 Tsukiyo also encouraged fans to check out the English version of their other light novel series, The World's Finest Assassin Gets Reincarnated in Another World as an Aristocrat, which is licensed by Yen Press.